andreshermoso/sap/README.md

 10. High availability and database replication
 - Configuring and maintaining high availability solutions and replication setups

+This repo is a work in progress.
+Please bear with me while I keep structuring and version control scripts gaining SAP ASE 16.1 experience.
 Database Security:
 As a Senior IT Consultant with 30+ years of hands-on experience in enterprise database administration, software engineering, and technical project management.
 Specialized in Sybase (SAP ASE) architecture, performance tuning, high availability, and replication.
 Proven ability to lead cross-functional DevOps and Big Data initiatives.
 Currently focused on revitalizing Sybase technical expertise for upcoming support roles in financial institutions using COBIS TOPAZ on SAP ASE.